rach/rach.github.io/_posts/2015-06-28-handling-go-workspace-with-direnv.md

 share: true
 ---

 When I started to do some [Go](go-lang) I quickly hit my first hurdle: [The Go Workspace](go-workspace).
-The go tool is designed to work with code maintained in public repositories using the (FQDB)[FQDN] and path as namespace and package name.
+The go tool is designed to work with code maintained in public repositories using the [FQDN](FQDN) and path as a kind namespace and package name.
 Eg: `github.com/rach/project-x` where `github.com/rach` is kind of namespace enfore by a directory structure and `project-x` is the package name also enforce by directory structure.

 Coming from Python, I was suprised that there were not a solution as simple as [virtualenv](virtualenv).
 Go does offer a solution but it requires a bit more code gymnastic.